-- 3.1 Notices to competitors will be posted on the official notice board located at Oakcliff Sailing. - 3.2 Signals made ashore will be displayed on the flagpole at Oakcliff Sailing. - 3.3 Sailors shall attend the Opening Ceremony, which will be on Thursday, June 28 at 1900 at Oakcliff Sailing. - 3.4 The first meeting with the umpires will be Friday, June 29 at 0830 at Oakcliff Sailing. - 3.5 Unless excused by the OA, skippers shall attend the daily morning briefing at 0830 at Oakcliff Sailing on each subsequent day they are scheduled to race. - 3.6 Skippers shall attend a debriefing each day they race.
-The location and time will be announced at the daily morning briefing.
+- 3.1 Notices to competitors will be posted on the official notice board located at the RYC Junior Sailing building. - 3.2 Signals made ashore will be displayed on the flagpole located at the RYC Junior Sailing building.

+- 3.3 Sailors shall attend the daily morning briefing at 0900 at the RYC beginning Thursday, June 24, and on each subsequent day of the event. - 3.4 Sailors shall attend the Opening Ceremony, which will be on Thursday, June 24 at 1900 at the RYC. - 3.5 The first meeting with the umpires will be Friday, June 25 at 0900 at the RYC.